iluvatyr/docker-supertuxkart/README.md

       -v $(pwd)/stk/replay/:/home/supertuxkart/.local/share/supertuxkart/replay/ \
       -v $(pwd)/stk/grandprix/:/home/supertuxkart/.local/share/supertuxkart/grandprix/ \
       -v $(pwd)/stk/screenshots:/home/supertuxkart/.local/share/supertuxkart/screenshots/ \
-      -v $(pwd)/stk/logs/stdout.log:/home/supertuxkart/.config/supertuxkart/config-0.10/stdout.log
+      -v $(pwd)/stk/logs/stdout.log:/home/supertuxkart/.config/supertuxkart/config-0.10/stdout.log \
       -v $(pwd)/stk/logs/server_config.log:/home/supertuxkart/.config/supertuxkart/config-0.10/server_config.log \
            iluvatyr/supertuxkart:normal-1.4
 ```

 ### Hosting a server in your local network (LAN)

-You can use the same docker run as above without providing the STK_USERNAME and STK_PASSWORD environment variables and set STK_FIREWALLED=true  for only local access.
+You can use the same docker run as above
+- **STK_USERNAME** and **STK_PASSWORD** not necessary
+- Set **STK_FIREWALLED=true**
-It may be necessary to forward **port 2759 and 2757** ( lan server & local discovery) to your LAN-Network if the firewall blocks lan traffic.
+- Usually you do not have to change firewallsettings, but depending on your home configuration, it may be necessary to **forward port 2759 and 2757** ( lan server & lan local discovery) to your LAN-Network on the machine running the server and/or Router if the firewall blocks lan traffic.
 If you changed the ports, forward them accordingly.

-### Adding ai karts
+### Adding AI karts (Computer players)

-You can add ai karts to your server by setting the environment variable `STK_AI_KARTS=X`, with X being the number of AI-Karts you would like to add.
+You can add AI karts to your server by setting the environment variable `STK_AI_KARTS=X`, with X being the number of AI-Karts you would like to add.

 Inside the server_config.xml, you can additionally specify if AI_Karts should be added/removed automatically depending on real players connected to the server with the following variable:
 <!-- If true this server will auto add / remove AI connected with network-ai=x, which will kick N - 1 bot(s) where N is the number of human players.
 Only use this for non-GP racing server. -->